Aaron-Langham/NinjaRMM-Device-Disk-Report/README.md

       }
   Create a TimerTrigger where the schedule uses standard Chrontab format on UTC time.
   Paste this script into the run.ps1, after:
-  # The 'IsPastDue' property is 'true' when the current function invocation is later than scheduled.
-  if ($Timer.IsPastDue) {
+  "# The 'IsPastDue' property is 'true' when the current function invocation is later than scheduled. if ($Timer.IsPastDue) {
       Write-Host "PowerShell timer is running late!"
-  }
+  }"
   And before:
-  # Write an information log with the current time.
+  "# Write an information log with the current time.
   Write-Host "PowerShell timer trigger function ran!
-TIME: $currentUTCtime"
+TIME: $currentUTCtime""